ChaimaJelassi/cs-test/README.md

 				    on the 2019/01 gave a score of 7 on the 2020/03 gave a score of 9
 				    Avg_score = sum(8,7,9)/3 = 8
-The customer X has a score of 8,meaning that he is satisfied with the product and will highly recommend it to others.
+The customer X has a score of 8, meaning he is satisfied with the product and will highly recommend it to others.
 ```
 ![alt text](https://github.com/ChaimaJelassi/cs-test/blob/main/images/nps.PNG)